-- Thorough knowledge of office practices and procedures. - Working knowledge of Massachusetts General Laws and town By-Laws. - Familiarity with needs and habits of seniors who live independently in single family residences or in senior communities preferred. - Excellent communication and customer service skills; ability to deal tactfully with seniors and their families, other departments, staff, and the public and to perform detailed work despite frequent interruptions; ability to maintain effective working relationships. - Computer and database skills with proficiency in using My Senior Center highly preferred; proficiency with Publisher and PowerPoint beneficial for newsletter preparation. - Excellent writing, lay-out, editing, and proofreading skills. - Organizational skills and the ability to maintain accurate, up-to-date, and detailed records.
+- Knowledge of general office practices and procedures. - Working knowledge of Massachusetts General Laws and town By-Laws. - Familiarity with needs and habits of seniors who live independently in single family residences or in senior communities preferred. - Excellent communication and customer service skills; ability to deal tactfully with seniors and their families, other departments, staff, and the public and to perform detailed work despite frequent interruptions; ability to maintain effective working relationships. - Computer and database skills with proficiency in using My Senior Center highly preferred - Organizational skills and the ability to maintain accurate, up-to-date, and detailed records.